KilliBruhh/KilliBruhh/README.md

 <details>
 <summary><h2>💬 Personal Info</h2></summary>
-- My name is Killian Serluppens, i'm a student at Thomas more and like creating applications that make some tasks easier.
+My name is Killian Serluppens, i'm a student at Thomas more and like creating applications that make some tasks easier.
 I'm also spending some extra free time into learning new skills like learning about algorithms, game dev, Linux and mutch more!
-- My Hobbies are Chiro (Youth movement), playing indoor football with friends and sporting activities.
+And my hobbies are Chiro (Youth movement), playing indoor football with friends and some more sporting activities.
 </details>